cloudfoundry-community/docker-registry-boshrelease/README.md

 SSL settings for Docker
 -----------------------

-Getting docker working with a private registry can be a time consumming task.
+Getting docker working with a private registry can be a time-consuming task.
 Those are the steps to make it easy (but also insecure):

 ```